By The Wyoming LLC Attorney Team

 There are differences between sole proprietorship and LLC in several ways.
 The differences are related to initial setup and paperwork, taxation, and, management in a sense.

 In general, sole proprietorship is kept simple.
 It’s operated under the individual’s name and social.
-These businesses typically don’t have other employees and they often are small or even just part-time operations set up by the owner.
+These businesses typically don’t have other employees, and they are often small or even just part-time operations set up by the owner.

 An LLC, on the other hand, acts as a hybrid between a partnership and a corporation.
 This hybrid provides liability protection that a sole proprietorship does not and also has some tax benefits that are often associated with a partnership or sole proprietorship.